Armenian Grants

 We encourage you to review the Eligibility Criteria section below to determine whether your organization qualifies for a Hovnanian Foundation grant.
 You'll also find information on our non-required preferences that may guide your application.
 If you have any questions, our FAQ section provides additional clarifications.

 The first step in the application process is to complete the Eligibility Quiz below.
 This will confirm your eligibility and guide you to the next step in the process.
+In order to complete the Eligibility quiz, applicants need to create a free account in our grants management system.
+To start the application process, click “Apply here”.
+If you need guidance during the application process, please refer to this tutorial video.

 For all IRS-designated 501(c)(3) organizations in the United States focused on Armenian or Armenia-related missions, please use the Armenian Grants section to submit your proposals.